Staten Island Mothers Day Restaurants 2022 SI

 The origins of Mother's Day in the United States began with the efforts by Anna Jarvis in honor of her own mother.
 According to Wikipedia, Anna began the campaign in 1905 - the year her mother died - and in 1910 West Virginia was the first state to adopt it as a holiday.
 In 1914 Woodrow Wilson made the second Sunday in May as a national holiday to honor mothers.

-We've identified only a few Staten Island restaurants that are doing take out / delivery on Mother's Day on Staten Island.
+We've identified a number of Staten Island restaurants that are open with indoor / outdoor dining options on Mother's Day on Staten Island NYC.
 Enjoy.

-Staten Island St Patrick's Day Bars, Restaurants & Irish Pubs
+Staten Island St Patrick's Day Bars, Restaurants & Historic Irish Pubs SI 2022

 Staten Island St Pat's Day Irish Pubs in Castleton, Stapleton, Richmond Town, Great Kills, Rossville, Tompkinsville near St. George, Westerleigh & South Beach Neighborhoods of Staten Island